MajorZiploc/tooling_notes/aseprite/notes.md

   bottom right dot

 ## Move multiple layers at once

+1 press v to get into move tool
+2 shift select layers in layers tab
+3 left click and hold any visible content from any of the select areas and drag

+OR

 NOTE: it will NOT look like its moving all the layers until you press esc after the move is done

 1. Make a selection around the area where all the layer content exists